-Magento's ability to scale allows shops with only a few products and simply needs to easily expand to tens of thousands of products and complex custom behavior without changing platforms.
+CommonPlaces uses the community-based Magento product for our ecommerce clients.
+Magento's ability to scale allows shops with only a few products and simple needs to easily expand to tens of thousands of products and complex custom behavior without changing platforms.
 It offers a variety of plug-ins and themes which can easily enhance a customer's experience.
-There are a lot of aspects to the online store which needs to be configured, and how well that is accomplished is often dependent on business acumen.
+There are a lot of aspects to the online store which need to be configured, and how well that is accomplished is often dependent on business acumen.
 When it comes to custom functionality, however, that is where more complex programming is required.

 Magento is designed to be utilized as an application by someone who isn't a developer.
 The Magento community is extremely large and very helpful.
 However, at some point the average person is going to hit a wall.